Overview

 Timeline Roadmap

-A timeline roadmap plots features, epics, or themes against a calendar — typically by month or quarter.
+A timeline roadmap plots features, epics, or themes against a calendar.
+Typically by month or quarter.
+This format has roots in traditional Gantt chart project planning adapted for product management.
 Bars show estimated start and end dates.

 Why Teams Love It